codeguy/php-the-right-way/_posts/06-01-01-Databases.md

 {% endhighlight %}

 This is terrible code.
 You are inserting a raw query parameter into a SQL query.
 This will get you hacked in a heartbeat.
-All a hacker needs to do is to pass fabricated ID parameter:
+All the hacker needs to do is to pass a fabricated ID parameter:

 ``http://myserver.com/?id=1 OR 1=1``